Page 1: Biography

 In September 1841 Brees signed a contract with the New Zealand Company for a three year appointment as a principal surveyor and civil engineer, at an annual salary of £600, plus allowances.
 Brees embarked on the Brougham on 2 October 1841, accompanied by his wife, three children and a servant.
 They arrived in Wellington on 9 February 1842.

 During his term of office Brees was based in Wellington and was responsible for continuing the work of his predecessor, William Mein Smith, surveying the Karori Road and the hills surrounding Wellington Harbour.
 He oversaw the completion of the initial Wanganui and Manawatu surveys.
-In 1843 with Te Kaeaea he led an exploratory journey to the Southern Wairarapa through Upper Hutt and the Rimutaka range, and prepared the preliminary subdivisions of these areas.
+In 1843 with Te Kaeaea he led an exploratory journey to southern Wairarapa through Upper Hutt and the Remutaka range, and prepared the preliminary subdivisions of these areas.